The Australia Council offers three grant rounds each year for Playing Australia.

 The Regional Performing Arts Touring program supports performing arts to reach regional and remote communities across Australia.
 Grants are available to support the net touring costs associated with a national tour.
 There is no limit on the amount that can be requested.

-Applicants are strongly encouraged to speak with an Australia Council Grants Officer before applying to this fund.
+Applicants are strongly encouraged to speak to a member of the grants team before applying to this fund.

 Who can apply

 Who can't apply

 You can't apply for a grant if:

 - you received a grant, or administered a grant, from the Australia Council in the past and that grant has not been satisfactorily acquitted

 - you owe money to the Australia Council.

 You can apply for: